-It takes 100 days for both a human egg and sperm to fully mature.
-Let’s use this time wisely by working together to improve the quality of both.
+It takes approximately 100 days for both an egg and sperm to fully mature.
+These 100 days allows us the perfect opportunity improve the overall health and quality of both.
 If you are ready to start family planning, my Naturopathic Preconception Program is a great place to start.
 The plan focuses on optimizing the quality of your eggs, removing environmental toxins and balancing hormones.
-I recommend beginning at least three months prior to trying to conceive.
-Check out my article on the Top Five Facts Medical Doctors often don’t their patients, but I recognize as key to making healthy babies.
+I recommend beginning at least three months prior to trying to conceive for optimal fertility potential.
+Check out my article on the Top Five Facts Medical Doctors often don’t tell their patients, but I know are key to making healthy babies.

 If you are currently having difficulty becoming pregnant, there is strong evidence for using Naturopathic Medicine to improve pregnancy rates.
 During my internship, my training on the Fertility and Reproductive Health Focus Shift gave me the experience and clinical expertise to help patients grow their family.
-I worked closely with many patients helping make their family planning dreams comes true.
-I incorporate acupuncture, personalized nutrition and medicinal herbs to:
+I worked closely with many patients who were struggling with infertility, and ultimately helping them achieve positive results.
+I incorporate fertility acupuncture, personalized nutrition, medicinal herbs and intravenous therapy to:

 - Optimize both egg /sperm quality and quantity